-The present case shows gradual progress of infiltrative lipoma transforming into its dedifferentiated, malignant counterpart, suggesting the potency of benign lipoma transforming into a liposarcoma.
-The initial neoplastic change may be due to possible developmental displacement of adipose tissue, or proliferation of adipocytes from multipotent mesenchymal cells within the lingual connective tissue.
-Adipocytic metaplasia of the pericytes in the submucosal layer of the tongue may also be the cause of lipomatous neoplasm.
-Chronic irritation, repeated trauma, or hypoxia in such environments might serve as oncogenic stimuli promoting cellular atypia and eventual malignant transformation.
-In the present case, histological features such as nuclear atypia, frequent mitosis and the presence of lipoblasts along with immunohistochemical findings strongly supported a diagnosis of liposarcoma arising in a pre-existing benign lesion.
+This case demonstrates the gradual progression of an infiltrative lipoma into its dedifferentiated, malignant counterpart, supporting the potential for benign lipomas to undergo malignant transformation into liposarcomas.
+Possible mechanisms for the initial neoplastic development include developmental displacement of adipose tissue, proliferation of adipocytes from multipotent mesenchymal cells within the lingual connective tissue, or adipocytic metaplasia of pericytes in the submucosal layer.
+Chronic irritation, repeated trauma, or hypoxic conditions may act as oncogenic stimuli, promoting cellular atypia and malignant transformation.
+In the present case, histological features such as nuclear atypia, frequent mitotic figures, and the presence of lipoblasts, combined with immunohistochemical findings, strongly supported the diagnosis of liposarcoma arising from a pre-existing benign lesion.

-Complete surgical excision with histologically negative margins remains the fundamental approach in managing both infiltrative lipomas and liposarcomas.
-In this case, total glossectomy was necessary, and although this raises functional concerns, dogs generally adapt well to moderate tongue resections.
-The absence of recurrence at 8-month follow-up is promising, but due to the risk of late recurrence or metastatic progression, continued long-term surveillance is advised.
+Complete surgical excision with histologically negative margins remains the cornerstone of management for both infiltrative lipomas and liposarcomas.
+In this case, total glossectomy was performed.
+Although functional concerns are associated with such extensive resections, dogs generally exhibit good adaptation following partial or moderate glossectomy.
+The absence of recurrence at the 8-month follow-up is encouraging; however, due to the risk of late recurrence or metastatic progression, continued long-term monitoring is warranted.

-The potential for infiltrative lipoma undergoing malignant transformation into liposarcoma remains controversial in veterinary medicine, with no documented cases in any species.
-The present case expands the current understanding of adipocytic tumors in dogs and highlights the importance of considering malignancy even in lesions initially diagnosed as benign.
-Future research and case accumulation are required to better define the pathogenesis, diagnostic criteria, and optimal treatment protocols for such rare transformations.
+The potential for infiltrative lipoma to undergo malignant transformation into liposarcoma remains controversial in veterinary medicine, with no previously documented cases reported in any species.
+The present case contributes novel insight into the behavior of adipocytic tumors in dogs and underscores the importance of maintaining a differential diagnosis that includes malignancy, even for lesions initially presumed benign.
+Further accumulation of cases and dedicated research are necessary to elucidate the pathogenesis, refine diagnostic criteria, and optimize therapeutic strategies for such rare transformations.